scipy-conference/scipy_proceedings/papers/kathryn_huff/kathryn_huff.rst

 The PyRK library provides a modular simulation environment for a common and essential calculation in nuclear engineering.
 PyRK is the first freely distributed tool for neutron kinetics.
-By supplying a library of ANSI standard precursor data, a modular material definition framework, and coupled lumped parameter thermal hydraulics with zero-dimensional neutron kinetics in an object-oriented modeling paradigm, PyRK provides design-agnostic toolkit for
+By supplying and API for ANSI standard precursor data, a modular material definition framework, and coupled lumped parameter thermal hydraulics with zero-dimensional neutron kinetics in an object-oriented modeling paradigm, PyRK provides design-agnostic toolkit for